 The Civil Service Workforce Plan for 2016 – 2020 says technology is likely to reshape roles and the Civil Service will need effective leaders who can support people through these changes and equip them with the right skills.
 In response, the Civil Service must do things differently: becoming more agile whilst transforming its services, and improving the capability of its staff.

-Holly Ellis is Director of Capability for the Digital, Data and Technology (DDaT) profession and the Government Digital Service.
-In this session, she discusses the role of the DDaT profession, which represents 17,000 digital, data and technology specialists across government and the strategic solution that are being deployed to enable the DDaT profession nationwide to scale up in line with government ambitions for digital government.
+Oliver Lewis, Deputy Director of Learning and Development for the Digital, Data and Technology (DDaT) profession and the Government Digital Service will discuss the role of the DDaT profession, which represents 17,000 digital, data and technology specialists across government and the strategic solutions that are being deployed, notably through the GDS Academy, to enable the profession nationwide to scale up in line with government ambitions for digital government.

 One of the hottest areas in public sector networking is software defined networking.